Galaxy High, on CBS

 fansite; IMDb; Otakuphrenia Gallery; Retro Junk; TV.com; TV Tropes; Wikipedia

-Well, first of all, I remember this Saturday morning cartoon being called "Galaxy High" (sans "School"), but then, I was young when it aired in the mid-80s.
-And in my defense, the theme song did end by chanting those two words, pep rally-style.
-In any event, this show is quite nostalgic for me, I thoroughly enjoyed it back in the day, so I'm glad to finally have it on DVD.
+This Saturday morning cartoon aired in the mid-80s, when I was a kid, so it's quite nostalgic for me.
+I thoroughly enjoyed it back in the day, so I'm glad to finally have it on DVD.
 Hard to believe there were only 13 episodes.
 I guess my attention span was less then than it is now.
 Which is scary, considering how low it is now.

 Anyway, there was this high school in space with students from many different planets.
 A couple of kids were selected from Earth to attend the school.
 I kind of thought the first episode actually showed them on Earth, but I guess I was wrong, since watching the DVD all these years later, we only see them on Earth in the opening theme.
 So, there was this sort of dumb jock named Doyle Cleverlobe, and this girl named Aimee Brightower, who was supposed to be like a nerdy, unpopular brain on Earth.
 (But oh, we like her; oh my yes, we had quite the crush on her back in the day, and still rather do.)
 Anyway, Doyle is expecting to enjoy even greater popularity at Galaxy High than he did on Earth, where he was the most popular kid in school.
 Turns out, no one at his new school cares much about him, since he never studied.
 So he has to get a job at a pizza place to pay his tuition.
 Meanwhile, Aimee gets a scholarship and a new space car, and quickly becomes quite popular.
 Plus she gets a makeover, which includes turning blue.